The Quantifi Way

 No. The initial consultation is free.
 After that initial meeting, you are guaranteed to have at least some direction and food for thought as a result, as we together work to identify your most significant planning needs.
 After the first meeting I’ll gladly discuss in detail the timing of payment based on requested services, and answer any other questions you may have.

 How do you get paid?

-My clients pay me for my services.
+My clients pay me directly for my services on a monthly or quarterly basis.
+If I manage your investment accounts and you have enough assets for me to bill them directly, I can do this for you.
 I receive no other kickbacks, referral fees, product commissions, or any other monetary compensation from any of my business partners.
 This is what it means to be “fee-only”, and this is why there are minimal conflicts of interest for me and my clients.